salga010/QE-MasterCode/ReadMe.txt

 Sergio Salgado (ssalgado@wharton.upenn.edu)
 ----------------

+March 03, 2020

+Updated 1_Gen_Sample.do, 6_Core_Figs.do, and (very minor) changes in myplots.do and 3_Inequality.do.
+Below the important changes

+- On 1_Gen line 158 that was incorrectly dropping observations with little earnings dropping all observations with 0 earnings.
+Dropped that line.
+We also added a condition on arc-percent that only kicks in if labor earnings in t and in t+k are below the min income.

+- On 6_Core, adjusted some of the figures to put the figures of 5-year changes centered in the moving window.
+That is, if the moment is calculated as t+5, the plot is centered in t+2.
+Also, added a new version of figure 5a to have two axis.

 January, 18, 2019

 Updated the codes to the version 2.0; This new version of the code contains several major changes relative to the original version of April 2019.
 Among others